Frederick Charles John Morgan, 6th Baron Tredegar1

 Last Edited=16 Nov 2011

-Frederick Charles John Morgan, 6th Baron Tredegar was born on 26 October 1908.1 He was the son of Frederic George Morgan, 5th Baron Tredegar and Dorothy Syssyllt Bassett.1 He married Joanna Law-Smith, daughter of Walter Henry Law-Smith and Joanna Pauline Lydia Nitschke, on 5 December 1954.1 He died on 17 November 1962 at age 54, without issue.1
+Frederick Charles John Morgan, 6th Baron Tredegar was born on 26 October 1908.1 He was the son of Frederic George Morgan, 5th Baron Tredegar and Dorothy Syssyllt Bassett.1 He married Joanna Law-Smith, daughter of Walter Henry Law-Smith and Agnes Giles, on 5 December 1954.1 He died on 17 November 1962 at age 54, without issue.1

 Frederick Charles John Morgan, 6th Baron Tredegar usually went by his middle name of John.
-He was educated at Eton College, Windsor, Berkshire, England.1 He gained the rank of officer in the service of the King's Own Scottish Borderers.1 He fought in the Second World War between 1939 and 1945.1 He succeeded to the title of 8th Baronet Morgan [G.B., 1792] on 21 August 1954.1 He succeeded to the title of 6th Baron Tredegar [U.K., 1859] on 21 August 1954.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He gained the rank of officer in the King's Own Scottish Borderers.1 He fought in the Second World War between 1939 and 1945.1 He succeeded as the 8th Baronet Morgan [G.B., 1792] on 21 August 1954.1 He succeeded as the 6th Baron Tredegar [U.K., 1859] on 21 August 1954.1

 Citations